rock-hopper/shuriken/README.md

     ./build --help

 You must have either qmake or qmake-qt4 installed as well as the aubio (>=0.4.1) and rubberband (>=1.3) dev files.

+Once built, you can install Shuriken with the "make install" command as root.
 ___

 As noted above, Shuriken requires the latest incarnation of the aubio library which I've packaged for Ubuntu Precise and Trusty, and AVLinux 6: